-Common Core (41 credits) The Common Core is a set of courses that the English department requires of all their majors, regardless of track (literature, linguistics, writing language arts secondary teaching).
+Common Core (41 credits) The Common Core is a set of courses that the English Studies department requires of all their majors, regardless of track (literature, linguistics, writing language arts secondary teaching).
 Students minoring in English need not complete the common core.
 Before taking common course literature courses (ENG prefix), students must complete two LACC literature courses.
 ENG 107 and 108 should be taken as the two LACC literature courses for English majors and language arts secondary education majors.
 ENG 109 is also recommended.

 Students who already have taken ENG 104, 105, 106, 109, FR 110, or GL 110 should see their English advisor to substitute for ENG 107 and/or 108 on their Academic Degree Program form.
 All students should complete ENG 218W as early as possible in the English core.

 LING 210 Introduction to Linguistics (4)

 ENG 204, 205, 206 Survey of British Literature (12)

 ENG 253, 254 Survey of American Literature (8)

 LING 315 Structure of English I (4)

 ENG 498 Senior Capstone (1) [Not required for Language Arts Secondary Education majors]